oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-to-other-microservices/helidon-to-other-microservices.md

 </details>

-<details><summary><b>Why is this interface in this project ? </b></summary>
+<details><summary><b>Why is this interface in this project ?</b></summary>

-Good question, best practice is that normally you would define code like the interface which is common to multiple projects in a separate project and both the StockManager and Storefront projects would import it.
+Good question, best Java practice is that normally you would define code like the interface which is common to multiple projects in a separate project and both the StockManager and Storefront projects would import it.
 This also allows you to properly use the Java modules.

-In fact for some code in this lab (e.g. the ItemDetails class) that is common we do exactly that.
+In fact for some code in this lab (e.g. the ItemDetails class) that is common we do exactly that, and that's a structure that may well have been used in existing Java code that's being refactored into microservices.
 However that means you have to manage three separate projects (common, storefront and stockmanager) and remember to build and push the common project to the local Maven repository when changes are made.
 When we tested the lab we found this caused a lot of confusion, so for the purposes of the lab only we have included it in the storefront project.
 Normally of course you would not do this and would follow the Java best practice.

 There is however also a good argument that we should not share any classes between microservices as the REST API and over the wire data (I.e. JSON / XML) is the key element that defines communications, and that by having common code we are breaking the independence of the microservices.
 This is one of those things where you have to carefully consider the benefits and disadvantages.
 Personally if I was creating a new set of microservices I would follow the micrservices approach of keeping things separate, but if I was decomposing existing code which uses a common interface between the calling and called classes (especially which may already be in Java modules) then I would continue to share the code, at least in the short term.